marcomaroni-github/instagram-to-bluesky/README.md

     - .nvmrc exists, run `nvm use`.
 - Your Instagram archive in JSON format ([download your archive here](https://www.instagram.com/download/request))
 - A Bluesky account with an App Password
+    - Verified email or videos will show up as not found.

 ## Getting Started